Be Kind: Spreading the love to boost your mental health

 3. Being kind to your community

-Many of us are rediscovering their local milkman.
-You could sign up to start getting your milk delivered (all though these services might be oversubscribed in your area).
+It's not too late to sign up to start getting your milk delivered!
 This supports your local economy and means you won’t have to nip to the shops when you run out of milk.
 You can also sign up to receive other fresh produce – like bread and baked goods, fresh fruit and veg, and meat and fish – from producers in your local area.

-Some of the more vulnerable people in your community could really be struggling in the current circumstances.
+Some of the more vulnerable people in your community continue to struggle with the ever-changing situation.
 If you can spare it, you could donate money to a food bank or another good cause.
-Some people have also posted letters to their neighbours with contact details and an offer of support, should they need it.
+Some people have also posted letters to their neighbours with contact details and an offer of support, should they need it in future.
 As well as giving support to a vulnerable person, this can also help bring the community together and help you to get to know your neighbours.

 4. Being kind to virtual connections